A world without walls

 9 November 2019

-One thought.
+One more thought today.
 Those events shaped the city of today.
 I can’t believe that this city where I live was once divided and I am glad we are always reminded how fast freedom can be lost.
+How a foreign city became familiar and important.
+Almost home.

 2 thoughts on “A world without walls

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.